SujeethFoundation/sujeethfoundation.github.io/_posts/2025-03-06-Spotlight-Laurel-Dzneladze.markdown

 Laurel’s college experience was anything but conventional.
 She started as a dance major in Kansas City, studied abroad for a year, then took time off before resuming college at 25 years old.
 She compressed 2.5 years of coursework into just 1.5 years, proving that determination and flexibility can reshape one's academic and career path.

 This unconventional journey reinforced an important lesson: careers are not always linear.
 The skills and experiences you gain from varied paths can become assets in unexpected ways.

+{% include note.html content="Lesson - Clarifying Career Goals Through Experience: It's okay to change your career direction multiple times.
+What matters is gaining clarity about what excites you and where you want to grow after exploring different roles." %}

 ## Advice for College Students
 If Laurel could give one piece of advice to students entering the workforce, it would be: